apache/accumulo-website/_posts/blog/2019-09-17-erasure-coding.md

 HDFS by default uses triple replication for both performance and durability reasons.
 Hadoop 3, introduced the use of erasure coding (EC), which improves durability while decreasing overhead.
-Since Accumulo 2.0 now directly supports Hadoop 3, it's time to take a look at whether using EC with Accumulo makes sense.
+Since Accumulo 2.0 now supports Hadoop 3, it's time to take a look at whether using EC with Accumulo makes sense.

 * [EC Intro](#ec-intro)